telekom-security/PEBA/README.md

     ./misc/test-getService.sh <prod|test> <private|community>
     ./misc/test-putService.sh <prod|test>

-You need corresponding WSUser username & token to access the API.
-Replace them in `./misc/request.xml`
+For some of the above requests, you need a username & password in order to access the API.
+Use the script `./misc/add-user.py` to add new users and replace the file username and token in `./misc/request.xml`.

 **Credits**